44 Tips & Things To Know Before Visiting Turkey

 The Turkish Lira (TRY) is the currency you’ll be using in Turkey.
 It’s always handy to have some cash, especially when visiting smaller towns or local markets.

 ATMs are widely available, and most places accept credit cards.
-Before making transactions, consider checking the exchange rate, and maybe purchase a sim card upon arrival to track exchange rates easily and manage your travel budget.
+Before making transactions, consider checking the exchange rate and maybe purchasing a SIM card upon arrival to track exchange rates easily and manage your travel budget.

 Is It Safe to Travel Throughout Turkey

 Safety is a common concern among travelers, and while Turkey is a popular destination for many, it’s crucial to stay informed about the areas you plan to visit.
-The government of Turkey and Turkish security forces are vigilant in maintaining security, especially in major tourist areas and cities.
+The Turkish Government and Turkish security forces are vigilant in maintaining security, especially in major tourist areas and cities.

-However, it’s advised to exercise caution when traveling to the provinces of Hakkari and Sirnak and areas close to the border with Syria in the southeast of the country due to increased risk of conflict or unrest.
+However, due to the increased risk of conflict or unrest, it’s advised to exercise caution when traveling to the provinces of Hakkari and Sirnak and areas close to the border with Syria in the southeast of the country.

 Travelers should be aware that there have been terrorist attacks in Turkey, including in Ankara and other cities in Turkey, occurring with little or no warning, targeting places of worship, local government facilities, and places frequented by tourists.
 It’s vital to stay alert, avoid large crowds, and keep up-to-date with local news.

-When it comes to travel restrictions, government employees and others may be subject to specific advisories, including avoiding non-essential travel to certain areas.
+Government employees and others may be subject to specific advisories regarding travel restrictions, including avoiding non-essential travel to certain areas.
 Always check for any travel restrictions that may apply to you.

-For those entering or leaving Turkey, remember that the Turkish government tightly controls entry and exit, and you’ll need to ensure your documents are in order, including entry and exit stamps in your passport.
+For those entering or leaving Turkey, remember that the Turkish Government tightly controls entry and exit.
+You’ll need to ensure your documents are in order, including entry and exit stamps in your passport.

 When traveling alone or planning to travel to areas with travel advisories, it’s wise to inform someone of your travel plans and keep communication lines open.

 While Turkey offers a rich and diverse experience for travelers, staying informed and cautious is key to a safe and enjoyable trip.
-Keep these tips in mind, respect local customs and regulations, and you’re set for an unforgettable journey through Turkey!
+Follow these tips and respect local customs and regulations, and you’ll be set for an unforgettable journey through Turkey!

 Latest Travel Advice